GOTRAX Asks: What is a Torque Sensor?

 What is a Torque Sensor?

-A torque sensor on an electric bike is a key component in the bikes drivetrain system.
+A torque sensor is a key component in an eBike's drivetrain system.
 It is responsible for properly assessing the amount of force a rider puts on the pedals in order to provide the appropriate level of assistance with the motor.
-Torque sensors are often integrated into the bottom bracket or rear axle of the bike, it can then measure the amount of rotational force being generated by the rider.
+In other words, the torque sensor measures how much effort you put into pedaling, then tells the motor how much power to output based on that.
+Torque sensors are often integrated into the bottom bracket or rear axle of the bike so that it can then measure the amount of rotational force being generated by the rider.

 Why You Should Pick a Torque Sensor

-Detecting rider input ensures that the motor will assist when needed, optimizing battery life and extending the range of your ebike.
-You will get the most out of each and every ride while conserving energy.
+Because torque sensors work by detecting rider input, they ensure that the motor only assists when needed, optimizing battery life and extending the range of your eBike.
+This helps you get the most out of each and every ride while conserving energy, both for you and your eBike.